ceph/ceph/doc/radosgw/dynamicresharding.rst

 Multisite
 =========

-Dynamic resharding is not supported in a multisite environment.
+Prior to the Reef release, RGW does not support dynamic resharding in a multisite environment.
+For information on dynamic resharding, see :ref:`Resharding <feature_resharding>` in the RGW multisite documentation.

 Configuration
 =============